 Directions

-- Add the dried, cooled bread, stock or broth to the vegetables and toss gently to distribute dry and wet ingredients evenly.
+- Gradually add stock or broth to the mixture and toss gently to distribute dry and wet ingredients evenly.
+You’ll want enough broth to soften the bread cubes but not so much that they fall apart into mush.
 Taste to adjust seasonings if necessary.
 Add beaten eggs and stir to mix.
-Turn mixture into buttered 15″x10″ baking dish.
+Turn mixture into buttered 15″x10″ baking dish (or slow cooker pot).

 Serves 16.